Zongziyu/Software-course/README.md

 ### Development cycles

 - How long?
-- what kind of rhythm?
+- What kind of rhythm?

 ### Testing